MacherCS/CVE_Evoh_Contract/README.md

 # Additional explanation
 For the detail explanation of the exploit, please refer to the annotation of *poc.js* file.
 The content of *evoh-erc721-master* folder is the source code of `EvohClaimable` contract.
+The *CVE_Evoh_Contract/evoh-erc721-master/contracts/Claimable.sol* is the code of deployed contract.